KATHLEEN PETYARRE

 MARKET ANALYSIS

-Given the fact that that Kathleen Petyarre achieved a number of distinctions including winning the prestigious Telstra Aboriginal and Torres Strait Islander Art Award, one would expect her works to have always been highly collectable.
-However those collectors with important paintings created during the mid to late 1990s were not at all encouraged to offer them for sale prior to 2003.
-Despite a doubling of the primary market prices of her works, the secondary market went distinctly cold on this prestigious artist immediately following the controversy that raged about her in 1998.
-A re-assessment did not occur until after the dust settled on her retrospective at the Museum of Contemporary Art in Sydney during 2001.
-All of her top ten highest results and the majority of all of her works offered have been set since 2003.
+The regular appearance of Kathleen Petyarre’s work at auction attests to her prolific painting career and her enduring audience.
+Given the fact that she achieved a number of distinctions (including winning the prestigious Telstra Aboriginal and Torres Strait Islander Art Award, 1996), one would expect her works to have always been highly collectable.
+However, controversy regarding her process in 1998 made collectors hesitant.
+Important paintings created during the mid to late 1990s remained where they were and, despite a doubling of the primary market prices of her works, the secondary market went distinctly cold on this prestigious artist.
+A re-assessment did not occur until her retrospective at the Museum of Contemporary Art in Sydney during 2001.

-Kathleen's secondary market results for her My Country images have generally sold for about 15% less than her average across the range of sizes available for all of her different subjects and styles.
+Kathleen's My Country images have generally sold for less.
 The reason lies in two quite different factors.
-The first is related to the difficulty of illustrating with any degree of satisfaction works that are luxuriously painted with fields of tiny dots distinguished by only subtle colour variations.
-The second is related to the provenance of her works post 2010, since her agent/representative, David Cossey, retired.
+The first is related to the difficulty of illustrating catalogues with any degree of satisfaction, works that are luxuriously painted with fields of tiny dots distinguished by subtle color variations.
+The second is related to the provenance of her works post-2010, since her agent/representative, David Cossey, retired.
 Kathleen returned to Alice Springs and prior to her death in 2018, many 'assisted' works of a lesser quality entered the market.

-By 2016, of the 315 works by Kathleen Petyarre that had appeared at auction only 161, or 51%, had sold, fetching an average $9,113.
-This average fell by $2000 between 2011 and 2015.
-There were a number of factors at play in this.
-On the one hand the secondary market proved unable to achieve the prices for which her representative galleries continued to sell her best works.
-On the other, provenance is all-important with this artist, as well as, to a lesser degree, the period in which the work was painted.
+Therefore, provenance is all important with this artist, as well as, to a lesser degree, the period in which the work was painted.
 For example, of her current top ten sales, seven came from her primary agent Gallerie Australis and two from Delmore Gallery, another very reputable source for works by Utopia artists.
-While Kathleen lived mostly in Adelaide until 2010 with her sister Violet and grand daughter Albie Loy she occasionally painted for Don and Janet Holt at Delmore Downs Station from the time she began painting in the late 1980s.
-However the works that she painted hastily and under pressure from her extended family for cash and cars while visiting Alice Springs, have seriously undermined her career.
-Investors, who are not familiar enough with Kathleen’s work to be able to tell the difference between a work of great quality and something knocked out quickly, are advised to carefully examine the back of canvases and note the code numbers to ensure the provenance and original source is worthy of a major investment.
-No single year could better demonstrate this phenomenon than 2008 during which only four works sold of 15 offered, resulting in her career success rate dropping from 53% to just 50%.
-Unfortunately 12 of the 15 works were inferior in quality, having come from sources other than those mentioned above.
+While Kathleen lived mostly in Adelaide until 2010 (with her sister Violet and granddaughter Albie Loy), she occasionally painted for Don and Janet Holt at Delmore Downs Station from the time she began painting in the late 1980s.
+But the works that she painted hastily and under pressure from her extended family, for cash and cars while visiting Alice Springs, have seriously undermined her career.
+Investors who are not familiar enough with Kathleen’s work to be able to tell the difference between a work of great quality and something knocked out quickly, are advised to carefully examine the back of canvases and note the code numbers to ensure the provenance and original source is worthy of a major investment.

-The secondary market is only beginning to achieve spectacular results for works by Kathleen Petyarre.
 By the time she passed away in 2018 her finest works adorned the most important private and public collections in Australia and overseas.
-These will always fetch a premium when they come up for sale.
-However those collectors who own them have proved to be highly reluctant to let go of important works that are both individually distinctive, and so strongly resonate with the creation of the sandhill country of the artist’s homelands in the Eastern Desert.
+These monumental works still enthuse buyers on the middle and lower tiers of the art market, keen to own a Kathleen Petyarre.
+Meanwhile, her masterpieces will always fetch a premium when they do come up for sale.
+Those collectors who own them however, have proved to be highly reluctant to let go of these important works that are individually distinctive, and so strongly resonant with the creation of the sandhill country of the artist’s homelands in the Eastern Desert.

 © Adrian Newstead